Over 42,000 CRA Accounts Breached: What to Know

 This is not meant to be an exhaustive list, but rather the security minimums that network administrators and critical system owners should be aware of.

-In the wake of a never-ending stream of security incidents against public and private companies, the efforts needed to protect your own organization.
-Another lesson from the GoDaddy breach is that the attackers were in GoDaddy’s hosting environment and network for approximately 6 months.
+In the wake of a never-ending stream of security incidents against public and private companies, you must increase efforts to protect your own organization.
+Another lesson from the GoDaddy breach is that the attackers were in GoDaddy's hosting environment and network for approximately six months.
 Developing a strong security program for your organization often involves a planned and deliberate patching strategy and process, thorough testing, and active monitoring of critical systems.
-This can help minimize the risk of a breach, and spot attackers lurking in your network before it’s too late.
+This can help minimize the risk of a breach and spot attackers lurking in your network before it's too late.